Biclustering random matrix partitions with an application to classification of forensic body fluids: Concluding remarks

-In future work, we plan to extend our model to treat mixtures and non-fluid samples.
-The current method already permits including an extra fluid-type to explicitly accommodate a profile that fits none of the candidate fluid-types.
-A parametric model for mixed fluid types also seems to be within reach of careful statistical modeling and computation of the kind we have given, though presents more of a challenge.
-In summary, we present a novel biclustering method that provides meaningful uncertainty statements and interpretable results on the classification of body fluids in a forensic setting, and this provides the foundation for more complex scenarios likely to be encountered in casework.
+In future work, we will extend our model to treat non-body-fluid profiles and mixed-fluid-type profiles.
+We can easily add an extra fluid-type to explicitly accommodate outlier profiles.
+A parametric model for mixed-fluid-types also seems in reach of careful statistical modeling and computation, though presents more of a challenge.
+In summary, we present a novel classification method using biclustering that provides reliable uncertainty statements and interpretable results on the classification of body fluids for forensic casework, and this provides the foundation for more complex scenarios.

 \verb|https://github.com/gknicholls/Forensic-Fluids| gives code and data.